-Medical services are provided under the guidance of the Director of Counseling Services and the Nurse Practitioner.
+Pfeiffer Health Services is located in the Learning Center Suite of the Stokes Building.
+Medical services are provided by Jennifer Carrick, NP-C, Advanced Clinical Nurse Practitioner.
 All students, whether commuting or residential, full or part-time, may utilize the services available.
-These services include laboratory tests, over-the-counter medications, immunizations, first aid, illness and injury management, contraceptive management, and personal counseling regarding health and wellness issues.
-When a student visits the University clinic co-payments are waived and insurance paperwork will be filed separately, except in the event that a student is referred to a specialist.
-In that case, co-payments and other related costs are likely to apply.
-Prescriptions ordered by the physician may be filled at a local pharmacy.
+These services include laboratory tests, over-the-counter medications, immunizations, first aid, illness and injury management, contraceptive management, athletic physicals, annual wellness exams, cervical cancer screening, chronic condition management, and personal counseling regarding health and wellness issues.
+All services in the clinic are provided at no charge to the student.
+Prescriptions ordered by the Nurse Practitioner may be filled at a local pharmacy; students will be responsible for the cost of the prescription medication.
 All medical records and services received in Health Service are confidential.
 Information is not released without the student's written permission.
 Students are encouraged to notify their parents or family of illness or injury.
 Parents may be notified by the University only in the event of serious illness or injury, or with the student's permission.